jadu/pulsar/docs/_form-helpers/checkbox.md

 Option          | Type   | Description
 --------------- | ------ | -------------------------------------------------------
-checked         | bool | Whether the input is checked form            | string | Specify one or more forms this label belongs to id              | string | A unique identifier, will also be used as the label's `for` attribute indeterminate   | bool | Shows the checkbox as [-], overrides the value of `checked`
+checked         | bool | Whether the input is checked disabled        | bool | If true, prevents the input from being interacted with form            | string | Specify one or more forms this label belongs to id              | string | A unique identifier, will also be used as the label's `for` attribute indeterminate   | bool | Shows the checkbox as [-], overrides the value of `checked`